-9:26-13.
+9:27-10.
 Emergency action by law enforcement personnel.

-- a.
-A police officer or a designated employee of the Department may remove a child from the place where the child is residing, or may keep a child in custody without a court order and without the consent of the parent or guardian regardless of whether the parent or guardian is absent, if the child is in such a condition that continuance in that place or residence or in the care and custody of the parent or guardian presents an imminent danger to the child's life, safety or health, and there is insufficient time to apply for a court order. - b.
-In cases of emergency, in addition to the removal of one child, any other child residing in the home may also be removed if immediate removal is necessary to avoid imminent danger to that child's life or health. - c.
-The person taking a child into such protective custody shall: - (1) if the removal is not done by an employee of the Department, immediately report the action to the Department of Children and Familiesby calling its emergency telephone service; - (2) bring the child immediately to a place designated by the Department for this purpose, and - (3) make every reasonable effort to inform the parent or guardian of the facility to which he has brought the child. - d.
+a.
+A police officer or a designated employee of the Division may remove a child from the place where the child is residing, or may keep a child in custody without a court order and without the consent of the parent or guardian regardless of whether the parent or guardian is absent, if the child is in such a condition that continuance in that place or residence or in the care and custody of the parent or guardian presents an imminent danger to the child's life, safety or health, and there is insufficient time to apply for a court order.

+b.
+In cases of emergency, in addition to the removal of one child, any other child residing in the home may also be removed if immediate removal is necessary to avoid imminent danger to that child's life or health.

+c.
+The person taking a child into protective custody shall:

+(1) if the removal is not done by an employee of the Division, immediately report the action to the Division by calling its emergency telephone service;

+(2) bring the child immediately to a place designated by the Division for this purpose, and d.
 Any person or institution acting in good faith in the removal or keeping of a child pursuant to this section shall have immunity from any liability, civil or criminal, that might otherwise be incurred or imposed as a result of such removal or keeping.